RAM is where most people waste money because it’s easy to “upgrade”.

-16GB of RAM is enough for gaming for the vast majority of people.
+16GB of RAM is enough for gaming for most people.

 What buyers get wrong about RAM

-- They chase max MHz without stable platform
+- they chase max MHz without a stable platform

 Choose 16GB if: